Khwaish30-code/chatbot_/README.md

 # My ChatGroq Project 🤖

 ## What is this?
-This is my school project that builds a smart chatbot using AI!
+This is my project that builds a smart chatbot using AI!
 It can answer questions about machine learning by reading HuggingFace documentation.

 ## What does it do?
 - Loads a website (HuggingFace docs) automatically